the-pudding/wiki-death-data/README.md

 #### `npm run bin`

-Bin each person's pageviews by week, 48 hrs.
+Bin each person's pageviews by multiple intervals (1 week, 72hrs, 48 hrs).

 #### `npm run stats`

-Calculates a bunch of summary statistics for each person
+Calculates a bunch of summary statistics for each person.

 #### `npm run filter-population`

-Reduces the data to people who satisfy some quantiative criteria
+Reduces the data to people who satisfy some quantiative criteria.

 #### `npm run add-details`

-Gets more detail info on each person
+Gets more detail info on each person from wiki.

 #### `npm run prepare-explore`

-Consolidates and optimizes data for explore presentation
+Consolidates and optimizes data for visual exploration.

+#### `npm run prepare-web`

+Streamlines data for web presentation.